 I require a -very- precise bike fit - the difference of a few mm is the difference between me having no issues, and needing to ride the bike out of the middle of nowhere by using one leg and/or pushing.
 Therefore, I know keep a tape measure handy to ensure that my seat position is within my narrow range of tolerance!

 Used as a spare water bottle, but amazing for getting tubeless tires seated when I really need it.
-Attached via bottle cage on downtube, mounted high with hose clamp so I can still get my hand under the downtube for (occassional, reluctant) portage.
+In Salsa bottle cage on fork.

 Strapped to top of handlebar bag.
 I prefer the Helinox Chair Zero Ground for comfort, but like this one for its versatility and because it's so much quicker to deploy (and therefore actually gets used more).